Fish and Wildlife Service asking for public input on cormorant management

 Please do not submit comments by both.

-Electronically: Go to the Federal eRulemaking Portal: http://www.regulations.gov.
-Follow the instructions for submitting comments to Docket No. FWS-HQ-MB-2019-0103.
+n Electronically: Go to the Federal eRulemaking Portal: http://www.regulations. gov. Follow the instructions for submitting comments to Docket No. FWS-HQ-MB-2019-0103.

 The USFWS seeks comments or suggestions from the public, governmental agencies, tribes, the scientific community, industry or any other interested parties.